TML Midyear Conference Speakers

 Adriana Cruz, Executive Director, Economic Development and Tourism, Office of the Governor

-business location and travel destination.
+Governor Greg Abbott appointed Adriana Cruz as Executive Director of his Texas Economic Development & Tourism Office (EDT), a trusted program within the Office of the Governor in October 2019.As Executive Director, Cruz leads the state’s award-winning economic development efforts, promoting Texas as a premier global business location and travel destination.
 EDT works with economic development partners statewide to create new jobs and capital investment by attracting new businesses to the state, as well as supporting expanding Texas companies and Texas entrepreneurs providing economic opportunities for all Texans.

-marketing, and international business.
-Prior to her appointment to lead EDT, Cruz was President of the Greater San Marcos Partnership, and the Vice President of Global Corporate Recruitment for the Austin Chamber of Commerce.
+Cruz has over 25 years of leadership experience in economic development, marketing, and international business.
+Before her appointment to lead EDT, Cruz was President of the Greater San Marcos Partnership and the Vice President of Global Corporate Recruitment for the Austin Chamber of Commerce.

 She also serves on the Board of the Texas Economic Development Council, the Texas Economic Development Corporation, and the Texas Workforce Investment Council.
 In 2016, she won the Austin Business Journal’s Profiles in Power: Central Texas Women of Influence Award and has been named one of the Top 50 Economic Developers in the country.
 Cruz holds a B.B.A. in Marketing from the University of Texas at Austin, has been married for 38 years to her husband Rik, and has three grown children, and one grandson, living in the Austin area.